 You are now ready to add domains.

-When you create a search-optimized Elasticsearch index using an Enterprise Search ingestion method the index name is automatically prefixed with
+When you create a search-optimized Elasticsearch index using a Search ingestion method the index name is automatically prefixed with

 In this example your index will be named:

 Add domain and entry pointsedit

 We now need to add our domain, which will be validated by the crawler.
 Follow these steps to add your domain and entry points: